phocean/akispace/00_index.md

 > Quite a few people think that they need to be able to speak French to survive in France, but English is the most common language in the world after all.
 It is widely spoken and often referred as a world language.
 Mastering it will save you a lot of trouble wherever you live.
 >
-> There must be multiple methods to learn English as a foreign language, but I personally believe that we need a certain level of vocabulary and knowledge of grammar and that we should work a lot to make sentences freely in English, based on those skills.
-Both memorizing and practicing are essential.
+> There are multiple methods to learn English as a foreign language, but I personally believe that we should first achieve a certain level of grammar knowledge and increase our vocabulary.
+Then, we move on to the next stage where we write or speak freely based on those skills.
+Both memorization and practice are essential in the process.
 They are complementary to each other.
 >
-> Further, logical thinking is also considered to be very important in school education.
+> Further, logical thinking is also considered to be very important and tested in many types of qualification exams.
 It means that we need to become able to compose not a simple diary but a well-organized essay.
 >
-> If you are interested in learning or brushing up you English, I will be happy to help you.
-All that you need is a strong motivation, and I will arrange your lessons flexibly in a way that you can learn the language thoroughly from the basics.
+> If you are interested in imporoving or brushing up your English, I will be happy to help you.
+All that you need to have is a strong motivation.
+I will arrange your lessons flexibly in a way that you can learn the language thoroughly from the basics.
 >
-> Some of you may say the best way to learn English is to have a native English-speaking teacher, but what if you can’t understand what he explains?
+> Some of you may say that the best way to learn English is to have a native English-speaking teacher, but what if you can’t understand what he explains?
 The way we, Japanese, understand English is different from the way they do.
-It is more constructive that you enjoy conversation with a native speaker after building up your English skills to some extent.
+It is more constructive that you enjoy a conversation with a native speaker after building up your English skills to some extent.
 >
 > I know what is difficult and what explanations you expect because I have the same way of thinking as you.